How To Change Registered Agent in Michigan (3 Easy Ways)

 Do You Want To Change Your Michigan Registered Agent?

-As a business owner in Michigan, you may be forced to change your registered agent service if your old resident agent service isn't reliable.
+As a business owner in Michigan, you may decide to change your registered agent service for multiple reasons.

 Apart from changing your resident agent, these professional registered agents also offer annual reports, tax filing, bookkeeping, and other ongoing comprehensive compliance services to help your entity maintain its right standing with the Michigan Secretary of State.